-Are there proper grounds for a downward modification of alimony?
+What are the proper grounds for a reduction in alimony?

 Post judgment alimony modifications

 It is common for a spouse ordered to pay spousal support to seek a modification at some point after the judgment.
 On this page, we only write about post-judgment modifications and not modifications while a divorce is pending.

 First, let's go over the basics.
 A spouse who seeks a modification of spousal support must show a material change of circumstances since the judgment.
 That means the spouse must provide evidence to the court that since the judgment entry, an event or events have occurred that justify the court to modify spousal support.

 These events cannot be trivial.
 That is why the word "material" exists.
 What is material?

 Reducing alimony in California

 There are many different types of potential material change of circumstances that may occur.
 The more common ones include:

 - A downward change in the supporting spouse's income,

 - An upward change in the supported spouse's income,